SESAME-Synchrotron/BEATS_tomoscan/docs/source/quick_reconstruction.rst

    ipynb/BEATS_recon

-For further examples and a comprehensive description see `CT reconstruction at BEATS <reconstruction>`_.
+For further examples and a comprehensive description see :doc:`reconstruction`.